 Famous for its cross and cakes, Banbury is a bustling market town with some 40,000 inhabitants.
 It offers a wide range of shops, from independents to larger chain stores and supermarkets.
 There is a market on Thursdays and Saturdays plus a Farmers’ Market on the first Friday of every month.

-Bicester is a busy market town conveniently situated just off J9 of the M40.
-In addition to the ever-popular Bicester Village designer outlet centre, there is a small shopping centre plus a range of restaurants and take-aways.
+Bicester is a busy and rapidly expanding market town conveniently situated just off J9 of the M40.
+In addition to the ever-popular Bicester Village designer outlet centre, there is a shopping centre plus a range of restaurants and take-aways in the town.
 Bicester market is on Fridays.

 Situated in the beautiful Evenlode Valley, Charlbury is a small and picturesque town with lots of character and historical interest.
 Despite its size, Charlbury has an historical station with rail links to London, Reading, Oxford and Hereford & Worcester.
 It also hosts popular music and beer festivals every year.